tjhayes/tjhayes.github.io.backup/aboutme.md

 Interests:

-- God, the Bible, Jesus, Christianity
+- God the Father, Jesus God's Son, and the Holy Spirit; the Gospel; the Bible; Christianity
 - (how do you put a second item after starting such a list?)
 - Sourdough bread
 - Fixing cars and other broken things